apache/openoffice-project/content/orientation/intro-development.md

 As a new developer you will want to find some easy coding tasks.
 These are tasks that generally can be done with good C++ skills, but do not require comprehensive knowledge of how OpenOffice is put together.
 The tasks are more localized.
 By doing easy tasks you gain experience and confidence hacking with the code base.

 We use a [Bugzilla issue tracker](https://bz.apache.org/ooo/) to track reported defects in OpenOffice.
 Some of us also use Bugzilla for tracking feature and enhancement tasks as well.
-The value of tracking all coding-related tasks in Bugzilla is that it helps our QA volunteers know which areas to test.
+The value of tracking all coding-related tasks in Bugzilla is that it helps our QA recruitments know which areas to test.
 Whether code was changed to fix a bug or enhance a feature -- the QA impact is pretty much the same.

 If you have not done so already, please [sign up for a Bugzilla account](https://issues.apache.org/ooo/createaccount.cgi).
 This will allow you to enter new bugs or tasks, but also assign yourself existing ones.